 But can’t you just use healthy oils to air fry with?

-However, if you just cannot stay away from fried foods, invest in an air fryer over a deep fryer.
+However, if you can’t stop eating fried foods, go for an air fryer rather than a deep fryer.

 Air fryers are popular because they are the healthier option over deep frying, period

-A key study took place using air fryers where the results were published in the International Food Research Journal.
-Air frying machines were used where frying foods was done at 180 degrees Celsius for around 40 minutes against the normal traditional way of frying at the same temperature, 180 degrees.
-Potatoes strips were used for this experiment and researches cooked the strips in batches lasting 6 minutes before testing them.
-They wanted to determine how much oil was used for each batch and how much moisture had been used up.
-They also wanted to check if there were any physicochemical properties.
-It was discovered that:
+A study was conducted using air fryers where the results were published in an International Food Research Journal.
+Air frying machines were used to cook potato strips at 180 degrees Celsius for 40 minutes against the traditional way of cooking at that temperature, which typically takes 6 minutes per batch.
+Researchers cooked batches lasting six-minutes before testing them and determining how much oil had been used up as well as how much moisture had evaporated from each one during this process.

 Generally, unhealthy processed foods get fried by air fryers

-That’s not to say that you can’t eat healthy foods with your air fryer, it’s just to say that most people don’t.
+That’s not to say you can’t eat healthy foods with your air fryer–it’s just saying that most folks don’t do this!

-If you are are eating healthy and just want to change up the texture, then get an air fryer but I would suggest still considering it a treat.
+If you are eating healthy and just want to change up the texture, then get an air fryer, but I would suggest still considering it a treat.

 Lets look at the good side of the air fryers

-- Yes, it does reduce calorie and fat intake, sure.
+- Yes, it does help you lose weight and fat by lowering calorie and fat intake.

-- They are time efficient; meaning you can cook up a chicken breast faster in your air fryer than you could in the oven
+- They are time-saving; in other words, you can cook a chicken breast in your air fryer faster than you can in an oven.

 - With kids who don’t like their vegetables, with air frying, you end up with some nice flavorful and crispy veggies, making the kids enjoy them more.